 Buying life insurance for children is just one of the many ways you can give your child a financially sound future.

-One of the biggest benefits is that there are an incredible variety of policies offered by many insurance companies.
-Most of these can fit any family's budget.
+One of the biggest benefits is that there is an incredible variety of policies offered by many insurance companies.
+Most of these can fit any family’s budget.

 You can usually buy a policy starting within the first couple weeks from when your child is born and anytime thereafter up to either ages 14 or 17 years of age.
 Most policies will cover a child up to age 18 or 23.

 Yet the coverage doesn’t end there because your child will have the option of assuming ownership of the policy.
 This allows your children to continue their life insurance coverage at low rates.

 We recommend that you buy life insurance for children sooner because premiums are low.
 Life insurance gets more expensive as you age.

 If you want to wait until they’re a little older, that’s okay too.
 Either way, you are providing your child with life insurance protection while preparing them for their future.

 Scroll down for an overview of the 3 best policies offering life insurance for children.
 These policies are through Gerber Life Insurance Company, Mutual of Omaha Life Insurance Company and National Life Insurance Company.

 If you’re still uncertain about whether it’s right to buy life insurance for your children, we are going to take a look at some the most common reasons parents choose to do this.

 A Quick Note On Riders Versus Standalone Policies